Taking TRS into the future: 5 ways to keep your Total Reward Statements relevant

 Total Reward Statements are a unique tool to increase advocacy, engage employees and show an employer’s active investment in their people.
 They’re able to represent the otherwise-missed perks and convey an employee’s entire compensation.
 So, why is engagement with TRS slipping?

 Bringing TRS into the future

 In 2019, the workplace is propelled by employees who are digital natives, passionate about CSR, and accustomed to consumer culture – and this isn't just your millennial employees; in fact, your older workers want just the same things as younger ones.
 Understandably, this tech-savvy, socially-conscious workforce aren’t engaging in the same ways as they once did.

 Research shows the future workforce are inherently distrustful of big businesses.
-But that doesn’t mean it’s time to leave TRS behind – far from it – Total Reward Statements can be utilised to show real business transparency and a complete overview of what people get from their employer.
+But that doesn’t mean it’s time to leave TRS behind – far from it – Total Reward Statements are an employee benefit that can be utilised to show real business transparency and a complete overview of what people get from their employer.

 Perhaps, rather than ditching TRS for good, instead, it’s simply time for a facelift...

 1. Use a monetary comparison

 Most TRS focus on the main parts of an employee’s compensation: their pay-packet, their benefits and their pension.
 But these are things employees know they should receive, these are things that are standard and expected.
 One bonus of TRS is that is helps employees see things in one place, and it does the complex calculations for them.